Turbo Takeaways

 5 Options for Seniors To Get Out of Debt

 Help for seniors with credit card debt or other forms of debt is available in many forms, from debt relief programs and counseling to government benefits.
-Explore our recommendations below to find an option that suits your financial situation.
+Explore the recommendations below to find an option that suits your financial situation.

 1. Know Your Debt

-Make a list of each debt with the outstanding balance you owe, monthly installment, interest rate, payment due date, and the name of the creditor.
+Write down each debt with the outstanding balance you owe, monthly installment, interest rate, payment due date, and the name of the creditor.
 This will give you an idea of how much you owe in total, which debts are the most expensive, and which ones are secured vs. unsecured.

 2. Make a Budget